pexeixv/techfest/events/06-geeks-hub.md

 coordinator3Name: Alzaahid Nadaf
 coordinator3Phone: 9096245373
 registrationLink: https://forms.gle/r4b8N7mwPpdFm93x8
-participants: Max 8 participants
+participants: Max 8
+layout: event.njk
+permalink: events/geeks-hub/
+tags: events
 ---

 ### Games

-BGMI TDM
+- BGMI TDM

-FIFA 18
+- FIFA 18

 ### Rules and Regulations for BGMI (TDM)

 - A team can consist of maximum 5 players i.e 1 sub.
 - Team names along with player details should be given during registration.
 - All stages will be knockout stages.
 - Map to be played will be tdm.
 - A total of 3 matches will be played best out of 3 will be declared as winner of that match.
 - Teams using ipad emulators are not allowed.
 - Teams using third party application will be disqualified . unregistered players won't be allowed to play.
 - Teams should join 2min prior before start time.

 - The Fixture schedule will be communicated to the player.